 Thurs.
-11/28 before 4 PM: You should email me your topic and a paragraph explaining the approach you'll take to it.
+11/30 before 4 PM: You should email me your topic and a paragraph explaining the approach you'll take to it.

-Mon.
-12/3 before 4 PM (optional): Email me a draft of your paper to read and comment on.
+Tues.
+12/6 before 4 PM (optional): Email me a draft of your paper to read and comment on.

 Tues.
-12/11: Final draft of paper (typed with LaTeX) print copy submitted to my office and electronic copy submitted by email.
-Although the deadline is after the start of finals, and our final exam isn't until 12/17, you are strongly encouraged to complete your paper by the last day of classes.
+12/13: Final draft of paper (typed with LaTeX) print copy submitted to my office and electronic copy submitted by email.
+You are strongly encouraged to complete your paper by the last day of classes.